A Little Princess (1986 TV serial): Plot

-One morning, a monkey climbs into Sara's attic room.
+One morning, a small monkey finds his way through the open window into Sara's attic room.
 The monkey belongs to Ram Dass, Carrisford's Indian servant.
-Sara brings the monkey next door to return him, and remarks about Ram Dass being a Sikh, and how she met many Sikhs while growing up in India.
-When Carrisford asks how she came to be a servant at the school, she tells them how she used to be a pupil, but became a servant when a friend lost all of her father's money just before he died.
-Sara sees a statue of Kali in Carrisford's parlour, and says it looks just like one her father had owned.
-When Carrisford asks what her father's name was, she tells him, "Crewe...Ralph Crewe".
-Stunned, Carrisford tells her the statue actually was her father's, and that he is the friend whom it had been thought lost Ralph Crewe's fortune, and he has been searching all over Europe for her.
+Ram Dass, upon seeing the cold, damp and fireless room Sara occupies, and how thin, pale and starved she is—tells Carrisford about her.
+Wishing to help her in some way to atone for not finding Sara, he arranges through Ram Dass to provide her with a fire, warm bedding and clothes, and nourishing meals, which a grateful and wondrous Sara shares with Becky.
+Both girls think it is magic, or someone anonymous.
+After the monkey once again escapes to Sara's room, she brings him next door to return him.
+Carrisford and Carmichael, who had just informed Carrisford of his inability to discover Sara in Russia as they had hoped, meet Sara.
+While explaining about how the monkey came to her room, Sara remarks about Ram Dass being a Sikh and how he calls his monkey "the evil one."
+Immediately Carrisford is intrigued and asks her how she knows Ram Dass is a Sikh.
+Sara replies that she met many Sikhs while growing up in India, and that she was born there.
+Half in fear and half in hopefulness, he enlists Carmichael to question her.
+Inquired by Carmichael as to how she came to be a servant at the school, she tells him how she used to be a pupil, but became a servant when a friend lost all of her father's money, just before he died.
+Sara notices the statue of Kali in Carrisford's parlour, and says it looks just like one her father had owned.
+When Carrisford asks what her father's name was, she tells him, "Crewe...Ralph Crewe."
+Stunned, Carrisford tells her the statue actually was her father's, that he is the friend whom she had thought lost her father's fortune, and that he has been searching all over Europe for her.
 Yet all this time, she had been just next door.

-Carrisford tells Sara that half of his large fortune rightfully belongs to her, and that she doesn't have to return to the school.
-Miss Minchin arrives, assuming her servant to be bothering the neighbours, and demanding that she return to the school.
-Carmichael explains the situation, and chastises Minchin for her cruelty.
-Carrisford tells Sara that she is welcome to stay with him as long as she likes and that he will arrange private tutors to finish her schooling.
-Carrisford also rescues Becky, who becomes Sara's personal maid.
-They visit the bakery that Sara bought six buns from when she was a servant and meet the beggar girl who is now the bakers apprentice, the baker having taken her in after witnessing Sara's kind act.
-The girls greet each other with glee.
+Sara is astonished and happy.
+Both cannot believe that they were so close and the coincidence of their being united by chance and circumstance.